FerrisChi/simplevideo/README.md

 ## 2. Objective and Key Features

 ### Project Objectives
-Our primary objective is to develop a full-featured text-to-video generation platform that:

-1. Provides an intuitive, accessible interface for generating high-quality videos from text prompts and images.
-2. Integrates multiple text-to-video and image-to-video AI services to deliver optimal results.
-3. Offers template-based customization for consistent branding and styles.
-4. Implements a robust user management system with secure authentication.
-5. Delivers a complete content management solution for storing and organizing generated videos.
+Our primary objective is to develop a full-featured text-to-video generation platform that provides an easy-to-use, intuitive and accessible interface for generating high-quality videos from text prompts and images.
+Our goal is to create a solution that bridges the gap between sophisticated video generation capabilities and everyday users who lack specialized skills but need to create engaging video content.
+The platform includes the features such as  text-to-video and image-to-video AI services based on multiple models to deliver optimal results; template-based customization for consistent branding and styles; a robust user management system with secure authentication; complete content management solution for storing and organizing generated videos.

 ### Core Features and Technical Implementation

-1. User Authentication System
-   - Implementation Approach: React frontend with Google's OAuth 2.0 PAI
-   - Technical Details:
-     - Email/password authentication with secure password hashing.
-     - Google OAuth integration using Google OAuth 2.0 API.
-     - JWT-based session management for API requests.

-2. Interactive Video Generation Interface
-   - Implementation Approach: React components with Vite, TypeScript, SWC, shadcn/ui and tailwindcss
-   - Technical Details:
-     - Drag-and-drop interface for arranging text prompts and visual elements.
-     - Template gallery with customizable parameters.
-     - Image upload functionality.

-3. Multi-Provider AI Integration
-   - Implementation Approach: Express.js backend with separated layer
-   - Technical Details:
-     - Inclusive API interface to multiple text-to-video services.
-     - Fallback mechanisms for service unavailability.

-4. Cloud Storage Integration
-   - Implementation Approach: AWS S3
-   - Technical Details:
-     - Secure storage for user videos
+**1. User Authentication System:** For SimpleVideo, we will implement an authentication system using React on the frontend integrated with modern authentication protocols.
+Users will be able to register and log in through traditional email/password combinations or through Google's OAuth 2.0 for a streamlined experience.
+Secure password hashing algorithms (with salt functions) will be implemented to avoid storing user credentials in plaintext that may incur potential rainbow table attacks.
+We will also integrate Google OAuth 2.0 as many users prefer the convenience of logging in with existing accounts.
+This apporach eliminates the need for users to remember another set of credentials while providing enhanced security through Google's authentication infrastructure.
+For session management, we'll implement JSON Web Tokens (JWT), which provides several advantages for our application, including reduced database queries for session validation and better scalability, and role-based access control through JWT claims.

+**2. Interactive Video Generation Interface:** The principle of SimpleVideo will be its intuitive video generation interface built with modern React components.
+We'll utilize Vite as our build tool for faster development cycles and implement TypeScript to ensure type safety throughout the application.
+The interface will be styled using Tailwind CSS with shadcn/ui components to create a professional appearance with minimal custom CSS.
+The interface will focus on the user-friendly design that guides users through the video creation process.
+Users will be able to drag and drop text elements and visual components to construct their video narratives.
+A template gallery will also be included where users can browse pre-designed templates with customizable parameters that allows personalization while maintaining professional quality.
+The image upload functionality will support common file formats and implement client-side validation to ensure compatibility with our video generation services.
+Users will be able to preview their compositions before actually submitting them for processing, which reduces wasted generation attempts and improves overall user satisfaction.

+**3. Multi-Provider AI Integration:** To ensure optimal video generation results, SimpleVideo will implement a flexible backend architecture using Express.js that can interact with multiple text-to-video AI services, most of them will be through API calls from different model providers.
+This approach allows us to offer users the best possible output though switching different models that  excel in specific styles, contexts, or quality levels.
+Our backend will create an abstraction layer that standardizes the interface to these diverse AI services, handling the complexity of different API structures and requirements behind the scenes.
+This multi-provider approach also future-proofs our application, which allows us to easily integrate new text-to-video technologies as they emerge over time.
+Such flexibility is crucial in the rapidly evolving field of AI-generated content.

+**4. Cloud Storage Integration:** For cloud storage, SimpleVideo will utilize AWS S3 for scalable cloud storage of user-generated videos.
+This cloud solution is crucial for maintaining high availability of the content, meanwhile, managing costs effectively advandaged by AWS service.
+AWS S3 provides the durability and availability needed for video content, with built-in redundancy to prevent data loss.
+The overall storage system will be designed to handle the specific requirements of video content, such as efficient retrieval for streaming playback.
+Some additional features may include automatic thumbnail generation for video listings, which creates preview images that help users quickly identify and organize their content in the video library.
+The storage architecture will support tiered access patterns, with frequently accessed videos available for immediate streaming (uploaded images and in-progress generations), while less frequently accessed content may use lower-cost storage options (completed videos with appropriate backup policies).
+We will NOT implement CDN in SimpleVideo for efficient delivery of video content to users.

+Estimated storage requirements:
-     - Simple thumbnail generation for video listings
+- Average video file size: 5-10MB
+- Expected initial user base: 100 users
+- Average videos per user: 10
+- Initial storage requirement: ~5-10GB with scalability planning

 ### Database Schema and Relationships